Tim DuBois: Reorienting career to music

 In 1975, he met Scott Hendricks, another Oklahoma State student.
 Dubois and Hendricks, along with DuBois's younger brother (also a musician), headed to Nashville.

 In 1979, he was given his first job as a publishing company staff songwriter by Bob Montgomery for $75 a week.
 From 1979 to 1985, DuBois worked as both a publishing company staff writer and as an accounting professor.
 Throughout that period, DuBois composed over 20 country singles.
 In 1980, he got a job teaching at Owen Graduate School of Management and he had three hit songs on the country charts: "Midnight Hauler" (Razzy Bailey); "Love in the First Degree" (Alabama); and "She Got the Goldmine (I Got the Shaft)" (Jerry Reed).
 DuBois opened the Nashville branch of Los Angeles-based artist management firm Fitzgerald-Hartley in 1986.
-Country artist Vince Gill soon joined Restless Heart.
+Country artist Vince Gill became a Fitzgerald-Hartley client.
 DuBois and Gill collaborated on some songwriting projects, including the song "When I Call Your Name".

 In 1989, Clive Davis, founder of Arista Records, appointed DuBois to open the Nashville division of the label.
 Arista Nashville sold 80 million albums in its first eleven years of business, breaking acts like Alan Jackson, Brooks & Dunn, Pam Tillis, Diamond Rio and Brad Paisley.
 DuBois later joined producer Tony Brown to operate Universal South Records.

 In 1991, DuBois married Pamela Smith from Dallas, Texas, a friend he had known for fifteen years.
 Their daughter, Jamie Grace DuBois, was born in 1994.

 In 2007, DuBois returned to the faculty of Vanderbilt's Owen Graduate School of Management, where he is developing courses related to the music business.
 He has also joined forces with Marc Dottore to form Dottore-DuBois Artist Management.
 DuBois resides in Nashville, Tennessee.
 ASCAP announced in February 2010 that they would relocate their Nashville location to a DuBois-led regional office.
 DuBois holds the positions of Vice President and Managing Executive.
 After restructuring ASCAP, DuBois was asked to join London Broadcast Company in January 2012.
 He started a joint venture called AMP (Artists, Managers, Partners).